 I grew up with my grandmother who is such an entertaining old lady.
 She would not back down to an intimidating Christian song just because she did not know the lyrics.
-The solution was quite simple; either invent her own words or substitute words with sounds that she made with her lips.
+The solution was quite simple; either invent her own words or substitute words with sounds that she made .
 The problem though was that these sounds sounded more like the repetitive tooting of a klaxon and soon became my special indication that it was morning and time for school.
 Living with my grandmother was both intimate and educative.
 My identity as a Fante and a Ghanaian was molded and instilled in me right from infancy.
 I was taught the name of the moon and how to call God using a variation of Fante words such as Nana Nyame, Nyankopon, Ewuradze and Oky3so Nyame.
 I heard my grandmother pray loudly in the middle of the night and God’s Fante names were unavoidable and unmistakably present in our home.
 I learned them, it was impossible not to.

-When it was time for me to go off to college, my grandmother begged me to go to the University of Cape Coast.
+When it was time for me to go off to college, my grandmother convinced me to go to the University of Cape Coast.
 She wanted to see more of me and couldn’t stand the thought of my going away from her.
 I’d lived with her from birth till high school and now I was ready to move on.
 We parted with a promise of seeing each other whenever we could.
 I studied French at the University of Ghana and one of the most profound statements I came into contact with while learning this language is the fact that one cannot fully appreciate another ‘s language if they are oblivious of their very own.
 This thought stuck with me and after living in parts of Africa, Europe and now America, this thought has grown to become even more relevant in my life.
-In a society that is a melting pot of many different cultures, I realize more than ever that the oral traditions and folklore and pretty much all the cultural information my grandmother introduced me to help me understand that I come from a unique culture that forms the core of my being.
+In a society that is a melting pot of many different cultures, I realize more than ever that the oral traditions and folklore and pretty much all the cultural information my grandmother introduced me to help me understand that I am a product of a unique culture that forms the core of my being.
 I remain unfazed if someone utters some kind of vulgarity to me in English.
 A thousand Fuck you’s will meet an indifferent stare yet insult me in Fante and I will definitely be ready to fight back.
 My ex-boyfriend who was born in the United States speaks to me in Fante.
-Fante is the language of banter, familiarity, and intimate discussion so on days he starts off in English, I know he’s had a bad day or that he’s in a state I prefer not to relate with.
+Fante is the language of banter, familiarity, and intimate discussion.
+Casual conversations that begin in English make me fully aware of the possibility of a bad day that he’s had or that he’s in a state I prefer not to relate with.
 To this day, I pray in Fante to my God; Nana Nyame who I believe hears and understands me.
-I think Nyame and Jesus are the same, if they are, great, if they aren’t, my prayers will continue regardless.
-My knowledge of my culture helps me appreciate and respect the unique differences and similarities that groups of people across the world have.
-I have over twenty international contacts in my phone and the only way I have been able to keep them that close is because I respect my culture and know better to respect theirs too.
-My grandmother’s telling and re-telling of stories to me forms who I am, a lover of the literary arts.
-For this reason, I grew up yearning for more stories and soon, my grandmother’s oral accounts led me to seek more in written accounts.
-I grew up reading Ama Ata Aidoo, Efua Sutherland and a lot of Ghanaian poetry by notable poets such as Kofi Awoonor.
-I also read some Nigerian literature and had a childhood surrounded by a book series called the African Pacesetters series.
+I’d like to think that Nyame and Jesus are one and the same, and that Africans are not necessarily pagan but have an understanding and knowledge of God for themselves even though they may not necessarily express it the way the world deems fit.

 One of the ideas that drive me to contribute to the body of literature is; I believe that we all have stories to share.
 I recently read Yaa Gyasi’s novel, Homegoing and I was happy to find that this book which is written by a Ghanaian who lives in America reinforces most aspects of my culture and childhood.
 The book made me realize that I hadn’t eaten with my fingers in a very long time and for weeks I have been doing just that!